-If you need help navigating the process to obtain a fiancée visa for your future spouse, contact the South Florida fiancé visa lawyer at Shannon Rosales Law, P.A. today to get started with a free consultation.
+If you need help navigating the process to obtain a fiancée visa for your future spouse, contact the Miami fiancé visa lawyer at Shannon Rosales Law, P.A. today to get started with a free consultation.
 Lead attorney Shannon Rosales is committed to helping you bring your loved one to the U.S. and will be your advocate as you navigate the fiancé visa process.

 What is a fiancé visa?

 A K-1 visa, referred to as a fiancé(e) visa, is the visa necessary to bring your loved one to the United States to get married in the U.S. As the person submitting the request for the K-1 visa, you are considered the petitioner or the sponsor.

 To be eligible for a K-1 visa, both you and your partner must be eligible to marry.
 Once your fiancée enters the U.S., the visa requires you to marry your fiancée within 90 days of your fiancée arriving in the U.S. If you and your fiancée fail to marry within the 90 days, then your fiancée is in violation of the terms of the visa.